Audiogalaxy

 Audiogalaxy was an Internet music service with three incarnations.
 From 1998 to 2002, it was a file sharing system that indexed MP3 files.
 From mid-2002 to mid-2010, it was a promotional website for the Rhapsody music subscription service.
 Finally, from mid-2010 through 2012, it was a personal audio place shifting service.
 Audiogalaxy ceased operations on January 31, 2013.

 History

 The original Audiogalaxy system was created in 1998 by Michael Merhej as an FTP site index called The Borg Search.
-It quickly evolved into a robust peer-to-peer system with client software (the Audiogalaxy "Satellite"), a web-based search engine, always-on searching for requested files, auto-resume and low system impact.
-It quickly gained ground among file sharers abandoning Napster in 2001.
-Some observing the previous downfall of Napster via lawsuit were shocked at the design of Audiogalaxy, which was in some ways more centralized than Napster.
+It offered a peer-to-peer file-sharing system with a web-based client and search engine (Audiogalaxy Satellite), with always-on searching and auto-resume.
+In 2001, it gained ground among users migrating from Napster.

-Audiogalaxy's stated mission was to facilitate sharing of music, though it was also notable for its strong community due to such features as chat-enabled groups and per-artist/per-genre peer moderated internet forums.
-This strong community also facilitated a very broad reach of content across many genres, particular those that tend to remain under-developed in more modern systems.
-Even very obscure or emerging artists could be heard.
-Moreover, it served as a teaching/learning tool for anyone wanting to explore, explaining subgenres of music, with thousands of examples readily available.
+Audiogalaxy's stated mission was to facilitate sharing of music.
+Its per-artist/per-genre peer-moderated internet forums allowed users to reach content across different genres.

-In June 2008, CNET hailed this incarnation of Audiogalaxy as one of the greatest defunct websites in history.
+In June 2008, CNET hailed this incarnation of Audiogalaxy as one of the "greatest defunct websites".